The Unified Smart Bar

 The Smart Bar label updates to show your current selection — either the category name or the specific model name — so you always know what's active.

-The brain icon in the Smart Bar enables extended reasoning — sometimes called chain-of-thought.
-When active:
+The Thinking segmented control in the Smart Bar enables extended reasoning — sometimes called chain-of-thought.
+It has three discrete settings:

 This is a per-conversation setting.
-Toggle it on for a research chat, leave it off for casual conversation.
-The toggle state persists across sessions.
+Set it to Deep for a hard research thread, leave it on Off for casual conversation.
+The level persists across sessions.

 The right section of the Smart Bar lets you choose how hard Meggy tries.
-By default it shows Chat — standard conversation with no engine overhead.
-Tap it to choose one of four execution presets:
+By default it shows Off — standard conversation with no engine overhead.
+Tap it to choose one of four engine presets:

-Quick zap Single pass, no retries — fastest possible answer Fast
+Quick L2 zap Single pass, no retries — fastest possible answer Fast

-Standard target Balanced multi-approach with automatic fallbacks Thinking
+Standard L4 target Balanced multi-approach with automatic fallbacks Thinking

-Thorough microscope Deep research with task decomposition Thinking
+Thorough L6 microscope Deep research with task decomposition Thinking

-Try Till Done flame Full stubbornness ladder — Meggy never gives up Thinking
+Try Till Done L8 flame Full stubbornness ladder — Meggy never gives up Thinking

 When you pick a preset, two things happen: